polygon-software/clockify-ts/README.md

 $ npm install clockify-ts
 ```

-And import the package using require/import syntax:
+And import the package using require/import syntax.

 ```typescript
 import Clockify from "clockify-ts";